budding-romance/50-RotMG-Apply-Form/README.md

 - Maybe fix the mess in sendApply.php as $player_info is not really needed.

 if you have any questions:

 discord.gg/creatures

 @buddingromance on Discord

 budding@fifty.website

 fifty.website

+[!]
+If you wanna use it for your own guild, please credit me.

+Leave the footer icon as it is.
+You can change the url and other stuff.

+Also credit me on ur website x)